Unlock The Secret: In The Abc Model What Role Does A Prompt Fill And Why It Could Change Your Workflow Overnight

 1. Map the Antecedent

 Start by observing the moment before the behavior.
-What’s happening?
+That's why what’s happening?
 Is there a specific time of day, a location, a mood, or an external cue that triggers the action?
 Write it down.

 Example: